VincentSaelzler/HomeLab/Hardware/Dell PowerEdge R720xd.md

 ## Configuration
 - OS: FreeNAS 11.2-U3
 - Host Name: `freenas0.vnet`
+### Storage Pools
+iSCSI is backed by a 4 TB RAID 10 array.
+Has 4 stripes of mirrored drive pairs.
+Total of 8 active 1 TB drives.
+There is also an additional hot spare.

+OS runs on a 20 GB single drive.
+No RAID or anything.
+FreeNAS is often run on a flash drive, but having 24 2.5" slots on the front of the server, I was fine using a drive for the OS.

+NFS backup storage is one mirrored pair of 500 GB HDDs.
 ### UPS (NUT)
 The configuration is done in the GUI.
 It auto generates the NUT configuration files. *Changing these files manually is discouraged, because any changes will be overwritten by FreeNAS.* Including here just for reference.